-The Board assessed the performance of the Fund over its minimum recommended holding period of five years and observed that it has underperformed its comparator benchmark, the MSCI PIMFA Balanced Index.
-As a result, an amber rating has been given.
+The Board assessed the performance of the Fund over its minimum recommended holding period of five years and observed that it had outperformed its comparator benchmark, the ARC Sterling Steady Growth PCI.

-EPFL assessed the investment risk within the Fund, focusing amongst other things on volatility and risk adjusted returns.
+Consideration was given to the risk metrics associated with the Fund, focusing amongst other things on volatility and risk adjusted returns.
 The Board concluded that the level of investment risk is appropriate, within its mandated parameters, without taking excessive risk for an actively managed Fund of this type.